emacsmirror/multistate/README.md

 * `PARENT` argument allows specifying [parent keymap](https://www.gnu.org/software/emacs/manual/html_node/elisp/Inheritance-and-Keymaps.html#Inheritance-and-Keymaps) for the current state.
 This will be discussed in more detail later
+* `DEFAULT` mark state as default.
+This is an initial state for the new buffers.

 For example,